 What is my enrolment fee paying for?

-The enrolment fee we charge - £15 per family upon joining TSPA - covers the administration costs of registering a new student onto our system and thus with the British Theatre Dance Association with whom we are a registered school.
+The enrolment fee we charge - £10 per child or £15 per family upon joining TSPA - covers the administration costs of registering a new student onto our system and thus with the British Theatre Dance Association with whom we are a registered school.
 This fee also enables us to offer free trial classes in dance which helps us assess your children and make sure they are in the correct class for their age and ability and also the class that they - and you - want to attend.
-If enrolling on Stage School this enrolment fee is increased to £20 and it includes receipt of a Theatre Street branded T-Shirt which the children should be wearing each week - this is a discounted rate as we usually sell T-Shirts for £10.
+Upon joining your children will receive a TSPA t-shirt.

-Why do I have to pay for a trial on Saturdays?
+Why do I pay for a trial on Saturdays?

 Our Saturday stage school has a two week trial charged at the discounted rate of £25 regardless of age or group (£45 for a pair of siblings).
 This trial is charged because we have found over the years that our stage school on Saturdays is such an exciting, all encompassing session that really builds a strong group with our children, and so sometimes the first week is just about new children getting used to it, getting familiar with the surroundings, tutors and new friends.

 Then on the second week there are suddenly familiar faces, comfortable surroundings and the child is no longer the newbie - they generally then settle in very quickly.
 With a one week trial, some children would miss out by not getting past that first week.
 We ask parents to pay so we know we will see you again for the second week - if after a free one week trial a child says, "I'm not sure, I didn't know anyone, it's all new!", you have nothing invested and might think, "OK, we'll try something else."
 But we know that when they come back, they will love it.
 Our experience shows us that some children take a couple of weeks to settle in to our awesome, full-on stage school experience at Stage Stars.

 The current scale of fees is available here.